 - Extra maceration step.
 I let the rhubarb macerate with the sugar and orange before cooking.
 This key step helps draw out the juices naturally, so you don’t need to add any water later.
 This gives you a rhubarb compote with a brighter, more concentrated flavor.

-For a similar sauce try my rhubarb simple syrup (for drinks or topping) or my quick and easy strawberry sauce.
-And if you came because you love rhubarb try one of my favorites - rhubarb crumble.
+For more spring time curd and sauce recipes try my rhubarb simple syrup (for drinks or topping) or my quick and easy strawberry sauce.

 Rhubarb Compote Ingredients